 Ensure the shelves are at a uniform and known height.
 Don't randomly change the height of the shelves, particularly within one length of racking.

 If investing in PPE (Personal Protective Equipment), consider buying hard-hats with visor mounts.
-Drones have propellers that spin at 10 000 rpm and frequently break when they strike objects.
+Drones have propellers that spin at 10 000 rpm and may break when they strike an object.
 Splinters of plastic can damage an eye.

 Drones are wireless devices operating on their own frequencies, try and keep your wireless transmissions uncluttered and at low power to avoid swamping the drone’s signals.